kudamndau/Landing_Page/README.md

 # Landing_Page
 **Introduction**

-In this project, I take on the challenge of building a visually engaging and informative landing page for a fictitious international tech integration summit called Mandau International Tech Integration Summit (MITIS).
-The MITIS summit aims to empower individuals around the globe by highlighting the transformative potential of technology across various fields like STEM, personal development, entrepreneurship, and project management.
+In this project, I take on the challenge of building a visually engaging and informative landing page for a fictitious international tech integration summit called International Tech Integration Summit (ITIS) organised by Tech Over.
+The ITIS summit aims to empower individuals around the globe by highlighting the transformative potential of technology across various fields like STEM, personal development, entrepreneurship, and project management.
 The landing page serves as a digital centrepiece, generating excitement and encouraging registrations for the event.

 **Project Goals**